SpoddyCoder/scube-tools/README.md

 ### Usage

+`./find-pod-and [command] [searchterm] [namespace]`

 Search running pods by `[searchterm]` and list matches, select one from the list and do `[command]`.
-If a pod has multiple containers, each is shown.
+If a pod has multiple containers, each is shown. eg:

-`./find-pod-and [command] [searchterm] [namespace]`

-eg: `./find-pod-and bash my-app -A`
+`./find-pod-and describe my-app -A`

 * `[command]`:
     * `bash`        - /bin/bash into container